csessig86/tabletop-handlebars-clean-slate/static.md

- # Make your page static
+#Make your page static

- # By converting Google spreadsheet data into JSON
+- This converts takes your data from the Google spreadsheet makes JSON out of it.

  1. Open up Firefox and inspect console with Firebug.
 Then run console.log(JSON.stringify(context))